Introduction to the Veiled Chameleon

 The Veiled Chameleon Care Summary distills the most important aspects of husbandry care into an easily referenced handout.
 But chameleon care is, unfortunately, much more involved than can be presented on a summary sheet.
 Therefore, you may use this sheet as a reference and return to this page where we will go over each and every aspect that is on the summary sheet in detail.

 Veiled Chameleons are housed in the Forest Edge style cage interior.
 Even though they seem to have aggressive personalities, this is often just how they show their shyness.
 A forest edge cage provides the open basking area and the densely leafy area where they can retreat to, hide, and feel safe.
 This retreat area is critical for their well being.
 Notice in the pair of cages shown here that there are distinct open and leafy areas.
 This is what a Forest Edge cage will look like.
 The most overlooked aspect of a chameleon cage is the visual retreat where the chameleon can hide away when they desire privacy.
 This is critical for creating an effective chameleon environment.
+Please reference the Forest Edge 4+4 method to ensure you have the required elements.

 Ambient temperature is what most of the cage will read.
 If you have a screen cage this reading will be suspiciously similar to your room conditions.
 The basking bulb creates a warm microclimate that will dissipate in a relatively short distance.